chef-boneyard/chef-rfc/rfc015-powershell-dsc-resources.md

 resources which expose DSC functionality.
 These Chef resources are:

 * `dsc_resource`: Allows a named DSC resource to be used with Chef resource semantics and pure Chef language syntax
-* `dsc_script`: Allows specified PowerShell language script to be executed as a DSC configuration on the system
+* `dsc_configuration`: Allows specified PowerShell language script to be executed as a DSC configuration on the system
-* `dsc_mof`: Allows Managed Object Format (MOF) code to be executed as a DSC configuration on the system

 These resources make different tradeoffs between usability and full access to the DSC platform.
 For example, `dsc_resource` usage is nearly identical to that of any other resource in the Chef DSL.
 Authors must be able to understand basic Chef DSL to